Brand Strategy for Small Museums and Nonprofits

 —Katherine Sarkis, Director, Brand Marketing and Creative, International Rescue Committee

-Q: Is there any guidance other than the videos?
+Q: Is there any guidance other than the three consulting calls and videos?

-There are the three consulting calls, of course, and there is also an accompanying worksheet for each level of the Brand Pyramid for use in the workshops.
+There is also an accompanying worksheet for each level of the Brand Pyramid for use in the workshops.
 These reinforce the videos and help you shape the answers into their most useful format.
 The worksheets are designed to be completed during the workshop.

 Q: What’s the best way to tell whether we need a Brand Pyramid?